-The UCLA-CDU CFAR and the UCLA AIDS Institute are accepting applications for pilot projects to fund HIV-related research with an emphasis on supporting new investigators and established investigators who are new to HIV research.
-Each application should involve an experienced HIV researcher, for the purpose of guidance and building a fruitful collaboration leading to future competitive funding.
+The UCLA-CDU CFAR and UCLA AIDS Institute are accepting applications for pilot projects to fund HIV-related research with an emphasis on supporting new investigators and established investigators who are new to HIV research.
+The goal is to provide guidance and foster productive collaborations between UCLA and CDU that pave the way for future competitive funding opportunities.